 - How I tell: if they say “related to or increased risk” this does not mean cause and effect.

-- What are the odds that vitamins pose a risk? for real?
+- Are the odds high that vitamins pose a risk? for real?

 - Were they using a high-quality supplement in their analysis?
 Did they even mention this?